TheOdinProject/curriculum/foundations/javascript_basics/arrays_and_loops.md

 1. For every even number, it will triple it.
 1. Then it will sum all those even numbers.

-Can you try thinking of how you could implement a function like that using pseudocode?
+Can you think of how you could implement a function like that using pseudocode?

 1. We need to perform an operation only on the even numbers.
 1. We need to transform *those* numbers by multiplying them by 3.